top of page

 Jian-Xing Ma, M.D./Ph.D.

 Co-founder & Scientific Consultant

-Dr. Ma is a leading expert in the field of Diabetic Retinopathy research who has identified and investigated various pathogenic mechanisms underlying diabetes complications.
-Dr. Ma has established many diabetic animal models, transgenic and knock-out mice as well as the assays and techniques for diabetic retinopathy studies in his laboratory.
-His research endeavor in investigating diabetic retinopathy has been culminated in more than 200 peer-reviewed papers, continous NIH funding since 1998, and a COBRE to mentor diabetes research in Oklahoma.
+Dr. Ma is a leading expert in the field of Diabetic Retinopathy (DR) research who has identified and investigated various pathogenic mechanisms underlying diabetes complications.
+Dr. Ma has established many diabetic animal models, transgenic and knock-out mice as well as the assays and techniques for DR studies in his laboratory.
+He has been continously funded through NIH since 1998, and has published more than 200 peer-reviewed papers.

 bottom of page